tgjohnst/my_smarthome_setup/README.md

 # My connected home setup
-Documentation for IoT/smarthome devices and setup so I don't later forget what I did
+Documentation for IoT/smarthome devices and network setup so I don't later forget what I did

-Right now this is just stream of consciousness, I'll beautify it later
+Right now this is just stream of consciousness, I'll beautify it later.
+Network diagrams coming soon.